Surviving cancer | Monica Kyotazala has lived with a life-threatening disease for 12 years.

 In a small room to the left, the new machine gleams in the dim light.

-The radiography staff are preparing a patient with breast cancer, aligning the part of the machine that discharges radiation to one area of her chest.
+The radiography staff is preparing a patient with breast cancer, aligning the part of the machine that discharges radiation to one area of her chest.

 “We are able to turn the machine in any direction, to focus on the area we want to treat,” says radiotherapist Everest Katungwesi.